iSOLveIT/protege_owl/_sources/index.rst.txt

 For more on Agile methods see: https://www.agilealliance.org/agile101/

-This just gives you a basic overview of some of the here is a lot more and if you are interested you should check out DuCharme’s book or some of the many SPARQL tools and tutorials on the web.
+This just gives you a basic overview of some of the here is a lot more and if you are interested you should check out DuCharme's book or some of the many SPARQL tools and tutorials on the web.
 Some of these are in the bibliography.